TheTexta/obsidian-main/Psychology/Biological Psychology/hippocampus.md

-#biological-psychology
+#biological-psychology #cognitive-psychology
 Hippocampus::Means seahorse, the structures kind of resemble one.
 Two structures which surround the [[thalamus]].
 Involved in memory, converting short term memories to long term ones.
-Only if the memory is seen to be important enough is it [[How to learn|learned]], through active recalls.
+Only if the memory is seen to be important enough is it [[How to learn|learned]], through active recalls. **processes explicit / conscious memories - of facts or events for storage.**
 <!--SR:!2023-12-21,3,250-->